ADGEfficiency/dsr-rl/PITCHME.md

 It's goal is to maximize total discounted reward

-An agent always has a policy - even if it's a bad one
+An agent always has a policy - even if it's a bad one (i.e. act randomly)

 ---
 ### The reward hypothesis